 At Key Stage 1, our pupils understand what algorithms are and how they are implemented as programs on digital devices.
 They create programs by giving precise and unambiguous instructions, debug simple programs and use logical reasoning to predict the behaviour of simple programs.
 Our pupils use technology in a purposeful manner to create, organise, store, manipulate and retrieve digital content.
 They build on their knowledge of common uses of information technology beyond school and learn how to use technology safely and respectfully.

 At Key Stage 2, our pupils are taught to design, write and debug programs that accomplish specific goals, using sequence, selection and repetition in them.
 Using logical reasoning, they explain how algorithms work and detect and correct errors within them.
 The children are taught about computer networks and the opportunities they offer for communication and collaboration.
 They use technology effectively (including for collecting, analysing, evaluating and presenting data and information) and begin to evaluate digital content.
 Our pupils are taught how to use technology safely, respectfully and responsibly.
 They recognise acceptable and unacceptable behaviour and identify a range of ways to report concerns about content and contact.

 We have created a comprehensive progression document for staff to follow to best embed and cover every element of the Computing curriculum.
 The knowledge, vocabulary and skills build year on year to develop and challenge our learners.

-Classes have a scheduled weekly timeslot for Computing lessons and they are also able to use the resources at other times to enhance learning across the curriculum.
+Classes have a scheduled fortnightly timeslot for Computing lessons and they are also able to use the resources at other times to enhance learning across the curriculum.
 We greatly value the cross-curriculum approach and can see how this creates meaningful learning opportunities (for example using computer research to support learning in history).